reekystive/vite-react-template/CODE_OF_CONDUCT.md

 ## Comments

 Comments are written in English.
+DO NOT write too many comments, prefer to write code that is self-explanatory.

+## Language

+- Always use English for comments, code, and documentation.
+- Use other languages for communication if needed.